Mike Walker (Welsh footballer): Managerial career

 Walker had a brief spell in charge of Colchester United in 1986 but was sacked in 1987 whilst top of the league.
 He then took charge of the Norwich City reserve team in 1987.
-On 1 June 1992, he was promoted to the position of manager at Carrow Road and gave Norwich their highest-ever league finish in the new FA Premier League where they finished third and qualified for the 1993/94 UEFA Cup — the first time they had qualified for European competition (Norwich had technically qualified three times for the UEFA Cup, but were unable to enter due to the ban on English clubs imposed after the 1985 Heysel Disaster).
+On 1 June 1992, he was promoted to the position of manager at Carrow Road and gave Norwich their highest-ever league finish in the new FA Premier League where they finished third and qualified for the 1993/94 UEFA Cup — the first time they had qualified for European competition - having missed out three times between 1985 and 1989 due to the ban on English clubs arising from the Heysel disaster.
+Norwich had led the league by eight points at one stage during the first half of the season, with impressive victories including a 4-2 away win over Arsenal on the opening day.

 Norwich achieved a famous victory over FC Bayern Munich in the UEFA Cup Second Round before being knocked out by the eventual winners, Internazionale.
-Due to his notable achievements at a relatively small club such as Norwich, Walker was felt by many commentators at this time to be one of the most promising new managers in English football, and he was praised for the positive, attack-minded passing game played by his Norwich side.
+Due to his notable achievements at a relatively small club such as Norwich, Walker was felt by many commentators at this time to be one of the most promising new managers in English football, and he was praised for the positive, attack-minded passing game played by his Norwich side, who began the 1993-94 season well, comfortably in the top half of a league table in which Manchester United were runaway leaders on their way to a second successive title.